abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 <h2>About</h2>

 Abhay is an AI engineer.
 He was an early ML engineer at [Anduril](https://www.anduril.com/), working on autonomy and later on frontier models for national security.
 Before that he did machine learning research.

+<h2>Investing</h2>

+Abhay invests in AI and frontier technology.
+Since 2022, he has invested across 63 companies, including Mercor, Factory AI, Saronic, OpenAI, and Anthropic.
+He has participated in scout programs at Greylock, Sequoia, Index Ventures, and Bain Capital Ventures.

-He also angel invests.
+He also founded [Defense Angels]({{ '/defense-angels/' | relative_url }}), the ex-Anduril angel syndicate.

 <h2>Papers</h2>
 <ul>